-Soy bean cookies for your doggie!
-Human can also eat it too, it's very healthy!
+Soybean cookies for your doggie!
+Humans can also eat it too, it's safe and very healthy!

 Here you can enjoy a very interesting octopus- it shaped really beautiful, but don't you want to know what's inside its head?
 An Egg!
 This unique octopus is called "Tako-tamago", literally meaning an octopus egg.

 If you really love mochi, this place could be your second home.
 They basically serve lots of freshly made mochi - if you are walking and eating, try their "warabi-mochi", if you want to sit down and chill for a little, try their Ozouni (a little similar to miso soup, but with white miso based soup and their mochi!), their ice cream, grilled mochi (sweet or spicy), shaved ice, and more!

 From the left: Cheese, Peanut Butter, Mentaiko, Ume Katsuo (Plum bonito), Daikon (radish; winter edition)/ Isomaki (soy sauce based mochi; summer edition).

 This store is specialized in Shichimi pepper, and they came up with an interesting sweets - Shichimi ice cream!
 They also have grilled mochi, where you can eat with their original sauce and your favorite toppings!
 Enjoy the sweet spiciness!

 This place is famous for their olive oil!
 Their croquette is fried using olive oil (bless them for making us feel less guilty), and they also have olive oil soft serve too.
 Very casual style cafe.
 Try their Yuba-cream croquette to taste Kyoto.

 Miki Keiran is famous for their Dashimaki-tamago (egg), a very popular dish in Japan, and here you can have a take out!